-Dr. Tang is a physical therapist and Associate Professor in the School of Rehabilitation Science.
+Dr. Tang is a physical therapist, Associate Professor in the School of Rehabilitation Science, and Clinician-Scientist (Phase II) with the Ontario Heart and Stroke Foundation.
 She worked for many years in adult stroke and acquired brain injury rehabilitation at the Toronto Rehabilitation Institute, completed her MSc in Rehabilitation Science and PhD in Medical Science at the University of Toronto, and postdoctoral training at the University of British Columbia.
-She was a Clinician-Scientist with the Ontario Heart and Stroke Foundation from 2013-2017.

-Dr. Tang and the MacStroke Canada research team are focused on the impact of exercise on cardiovascular health in people with stroke and other neurological conditions.
+Dr. Tang and the MacStroke Canada research team are focused on the impact of exercise on cardiovascular health in people with stroke and other populations.
 Limited mobility following stroke can contribute to physical inactivity and sedentary behaviours, leading to higher risk for developing cardiovascular disease.
-Exercise and physical activity can mediate many cardiovascular risk factors, and may be an effective strategy for primary and secondary prevention.
+Exercise and physical activity can help improve many cardiovascular risk factors and may be an effective strategy for primary and secondary prevention.

-Dr. Tang’s area of research is in exercise and cardiovascular health among people with stroke and other neurological conditions, particularly as these relate to cardiovascular risk factors and prevention of cardiovascular disease.
+Dr. Tang’s area of research is focused on exercise and cardiovascular health among people with stroke and other populations, particularly as these relate to cardiovascular risk factors and prevention of cardiovascular disease.